 GIFs are great.
 Especially the cat ones.
 They work well in blogs when a reel of humor is required to keep readers engaged.
 However, embedding animations or GIFs in email signatures can backfire.

 There are two reasons why you should avoid animations or GIFs.
 First, most email clients like Gmail or Apple mail can play animations, but not every email client.
-If your recipient happens to be using an email client, your animation or GIF may fail to play and leave a blank email signature.
+If your recipient happens to be using an email client, your animation or GIF may fail to play and leave blank email signatures.

 Secondly, the choice of animation or GIF is hard to nail.
 Even by mistake, if you picked one that crosses the borders of decency in a corporate setting, you could be looked upon as immature or even an unprofessional person.
 So, the safest thing to do is to avoid embedding animations or GIFs in your email signature.